 The sugar I’m using in this recipe is Domino® Golden Sugar.
 I first tried this new Domino® Golden Sugar when it first came out over the summer, and it has been the sugar I’ve used exclusively since; it is a less processed sugar that is a cup for cup sugar.
 It cooks just like white sugar, but I do like the fact that my kids are eating less processed foods.
 Looking for a sweet dessert using Domino® Golden Sugar?
 You need to try my Golden Peach Cobbler--it’s amazing.

 For this recipe, you are going to mix your turkey, bread crumbs, eggs, and seasoning in a large bowl and portion them out into 1oz servings.
-I love using a mini ice cream scooper to do this so I can have even meatballs; for the sake of science, I did weigh my turkey mixture and it came to 40.4 oz total which is pretty darn close to exactly 1oz servings.
+I love using a mini ice cream scooper to do this so I can have even meatballs; for the sake of science, I did double and weigh my turkey mixture and it came to 40.4 oz total which is pretty darn close to exactly 1oz servings.
 After I scoop out 40 meatballs, I wet my hands and roll the meatballs to get them perfectly rounded.